Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-A nurse or other trained health professional will give you this medicine in a hospital.
+A nurse or other trained health professional will give you or your child this medicine in a hospital.
 Levetiracetam is given through a needle that is placed in one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for 15 minutes.

 Levetiracetam may cause changes in mood or behavior, problems with coordination, or unusual tiredness or weakness.
-Tell your doctor right away if you start to feel depressed, anxious, or angry, getting upset easily, restless, or if you have thoughts about hurting yourself.
-Report any unusual thoughts or behavior that trouble you, especially if they are new or getting worse quickly.
+Tell your doctor right away if you or your child starts to feel depressed, anxious, or angry, getting upset easily, restless, or if you have thoughts about hurting yourself.
+Report any unusual thoughts or behavior that trouble you or your child, especially if they are new or getting worse quickly.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.